-\paragraph*{Dynamical clustering state} To specify the different inhomogeneous states resulted from two types of instability, we simulate the collective behaviour of $N=40,000$ identical cABPs with fixed $\mathrm{Pe}_r$ and increasing $\phi$, and snapshots are summarized in Fig.~\ref{fig:DCstate}(a).
-For slow rotations $\Gamma \lesssim1$, we reproduce the MIPS as in ABPs: system keeps homogeneous below the spinodal ($\phi<\phi^{\text{pb}}_{\text{I}}$), whereas $\phi > \phi^{\text{pb}}_{\text{I}}$ induces a bulk phase separation with a single dense liquid droplet coexisting with a dilute gas phase (state $P$).
-At $\phi > \phi^{\text{pb}}_{\text{II}}$ with fast rotation $\Gamma \gtrsim 1$, we observe the emergence of multiple dynamic clusters (state $C$), and they continuously merge, split and decay, but never merge into a stable dense bulk phase~\cite{supp_info}.
-The $H$-$C$ phase boundary from simulation agrees with the linear instability predicted $\phi^{\text{pb}}_{\text{II}}$ with fitting parameter $\phi^*=0.58$ and $D=461\sigma^2 D_r$ as shown by the red dashed line in Fig.~\ref{fig:DCstate}(b).
-The green dot marks $\Gamma=1$.
-Below the green dot, the predicted $\phi^{\text{pb}}_{\text{I}}$ shown by cyan line deviates from the $H$-$P$ phase boundary in simulation, which may result from the large hysteresis loop in MIPS.
+To specify different inhomogeneous states from two types of instability, we simulate the collective behaviour of $N=40,000$ identical cABPs with fixed $\mathrm{Pe}_r$ and increasing $\phi$, and the typical snapshots are summarized in Fig.~\ref{fig:DCstate}(a).
+For slow rotations $\Gamma \lesssim1$, we reproduce the MIPS as in ABPs: the system remains homogeneous (state H) below the spinodal ($\phi<\phi^{\text{pb}}_{\text{I}}$), whereas $\phi > \phi^{\text{pb}}_{\text{I}}$ induces a bulk phase separation with a single dense liquid droplet coexisting with a dilute gas phase (state P).
+At $\phi > \phi^{\text{pb}}_{\text{II}}$ with fast rotation $\Gamma \gtrsim 1$, we observe the emergence of multiple dynamic clusters (state C), and they continuously merge, split and decay, but never merge into a stable dense bulk phase~\cite{PhysRevLett.125.178004,PhysRevLett.125.168001} (SM Video). {Though there are small temporary clusters emitted out from the bulk dense phase in MIPS, they are negligible compared with the system size.
+The finite size scaling is studied in Fig.~\ref{fig:FSscale} to characterize the states.} The H-C phase boundary from computer simulation agrees with the linear instability predicted $\phi^{\text{pb}}_{\text{II}}$ with fitting parameter $\phi^*=0.58$ and $D=461\sigma^2 D_r$ as shown by the red dashed curve in Fig.~\ref{fig:DCstate}(b).
+The green dot marks $\Gamma=1$, below which the predicted $\phi^{\text{pb}}_{\text{I}}$ shown by cyan line deviates from the H-P phase boundary in simulation, and this may result from the large hysteresis loop in MIPS.